auth0/docs/articles/quickstart/webapp/rails/interactive.md

 ## Configure the SDK {{{ data-action=code data-code="auth0.yml" }}}

 Create a configuration file `./config/auth0.yml` to specify your Auth0 domain, client ID, and client secret.
-These values are presented to you when the Auth0 application in the first step of this quickstart was created.
+These values were presented to you when you created the Auth0 application in the first step of this quickstart.

-## Configure OmniAuth Middleware {{{ data-action=code data-code="auth0.rb" }}}
+## Configure OmniAuth middleware {{{ data-action=code data-code="auth0.rb" }}}

 Create the following initializer file `./config/initializers/auth0.rb` and [configure](https://github.com/auth0/omniauth-auth0#additional-authentication-parameters) the **OmniAuth** middleware using the configuration file created in the previous step.

-Ensure that `callback_path` matches value given in the "Allowed Callback URLs" setting in your Auth0 client application.
+Ensure that `callback_path` matches the value given in the "Allowed Callback URLs" setting in your Auth0 client application.

-## Add an Auth0 Controller {{{ data-action=code data-code="auth0_controller.rb" }}}
+## Add an Auth0 controller {{{ data-action=code data-code="auth0_controller.rb" }}}

 Create an Auth0 controller for handling the authentication callback, as well as a `logout` action, and methods for constructing the logout URL.